cltl/python-for-text-analysis/README.md

 You are asked to hand in 4 assignments in total.
 The deadlines are indicated below.
 Submission 1 day after the deadline and before the feedback session downgrades your grade by 2 (e.g., a 9 will result in a 7).
 After that (i.e. on day 2 or after the feedback session has started), the resulting grade is a 1.
 We have to be strict about this because we will discuss the assignments in class, and we need time to look at your submissions.
 In addition, the solutions will be discussed in the feedback session, and we cannot award points after the solutions have been discussed.

-Please note that a passing grade for the assignments (in total) is a requirement for passing the course and you need at least a 5.0 for the final assignment (regular assignment or resit assignment).
+Please note that a passing grade for the assignments (in total) is a requirement for passing the course and you need at least a 5.0 for Assignment 4 (regular assignment or resit assignment).

 ### Assignment submissions